Lakhman-12/seleniumAutomation/README.md

 # seleniumAutomation
-this is my atomation through jenkins
+This is my Automation through jenkins